-- 읊) Press this button to vertically display the labels on the bottom axis. - Press this button to append a copy of the graphic in the Report Manager.
-A descriptive ùń title will be provided automatically.
-To edit this title or to enter a new one, hold down the Shift keyboard key while clicking this button. - Click this button to retrieve a chart previously saved on disk. - Click this button to save a chart on disk.
-Charts may be saved in BMP, JPG or PNG graphic file formats. - Clicking this button prints a copy of the displayed chart. - Click this button to turn on/off the 3D perspective for the current chart.
-3 D - V/ This button allows the editing of various features of the chart such as the left and bottom axes, the chart and axes titles, the location of the legend, etc. (see Bar Chart and Line Chart Options Dialog Box below) - This button creates a copy of the chart to the clipboard.
-When this button is clicked, a 10 shortcut menu appears allowing you to select whether the chart should be copied as a bitmap or as a metafile. - ÎΙ This button allows you to sort the chart by frequency or labels either ascending or descending. - This button allows you to increase the font size of the word cloud. - This button allows you to choose your color palette.
+Press this button to vertically display the labels on the bottom axis.

+Press this button to append a copy of the graphic in the Report Manager.
+A descriptive title will be provided automatically.
+To edit this title or to enter a new one, hold down the Shift keyboard key while clicking this button.

+Click this button to retrieve a chart previously saved on disk.

+Click this button to save a chart on disk.
+Charts may be saved in BMP, JPG or PNG graphic file format or may be saved in a proprietary format (.WSX file extension) that can later be edited and customized using the Chart Editor.

+Clicking this button prints a copy of the displayed chart.

+Click this button to turn on/off the 3D perspective for the current chart.

+This button allows the editing of various features of the chart such as the left and bottom axes, the chart and axes titles, the location of the legend, etc. (see Bar Chart and Line Chart Options Dialog Box below)

+This button creates a copy of the chart to the clipboard.
+When this button is clicked, a shortcut menu appears allowing you to select whether the chart should be copied as a bitmap or as a metafile.

+This button allows you to sort the chart by frequency or labels either ascending or descending.

+This button allows you to increase the font size of the word cloud.